 One of the two legally-binding instruments resulting from the Rio Conference was the 1992 United Nations Framework Convention on Climate Change (UNFCCC).
-The adoption of the UNFCCC was the beginning of a long and ongoing process of addressing climate change on the international level.
+The adoption of the UNFCCC was the beginning of a long and on-going process of addressing climate change on the international level.
 The Convention, which entered into force in 1994, recognizes the environment as a shared resource whose integrity and stability relies on the actions of all international players.
 Therefore, it calls for intergovernmental cooperation to mitigate climate change and reduce emissions.
 The Kyoto Protocol to the UNFCCC was adopted in 1997 and entered into force in 2005.
 While the UNFCCC only encouraged industrialized countries to reduce emissions, the Kyoto Protocol sets binding emissions reductions targets, committing Annex I Parties (the industrialized countries) to a five percent reduction compared to 1990 levels in the first commitment period extending from 2008 to 2012.
-The UNFCCC has near universal participation, Afghanistan and the United States are the only States that are not parties to the Kyoto Protocol.
+The UNFCCC has near universal par-